 Resources

 The Seattle Method is a proven, industrial strength, good practices, standards-based pragmatic approach to creating provably high quality XBRL-based general purpose financial reports explained in simple terms.
 To understand what is going on in the environment and why the Seattle Method is necessary, read this overview.
-For more information about the Seattle Method, please see this documentation which includes some posts from my prior blog:
+For more information about the Seattle Method, please see this documentation below:

 - Understanding Model-driven Standards-based Semantic-oriented AI-powered Financial Reporting